 A term I have come up a few years ago is that of “interactive markets”, as opposed to the “reactive markets” we see today.
 In interactive markets, consumers initiate the production cycle by actually demanding a certain good with more or less clear specifications.
 Companies would then communicate with the consumers in an open co-creation progress to design and produce the desired goods.
 Of course, this would require consumers to become more proactive about involving themselves into the production process.
 That may be a big hurdle to adoption, but on the other hand it’s easy to underestimate the Millennials, especially when there’s actually a cool company offering interactive co-creation.

-The End Of The Capitalist Era, & What Comes Next.
+I want to add an interesting article to this thread, because it fits very nicely into the general theme: The End Of The Capitalist Era, & What Comes Next.
 The article identifies “what comes next” with the Collaborative Commons.
 And in general it is pretty much in line with that the book The Zero Marginal Cost Society by futurist Jeremy Rifkin claims: Marginal costs are moving towards zero and people find more creative ways of collaborating and creating value.
 It’s definitely one of the best books about the economy of the future.
 The linked article could very well be an executive summary of the book.